isomerpages/moe-spectrasec/_i-am-a/Prospective Student/Sec 1 Admission.md

 <p> Find out more about Spectra by joining us at the Open House, where students can:

-* Take a tour around our school campus;
+* Take a tour around our school campus
-* Interact with our Spectrans as they share about their school life and the Spectra journey; and
+* Interact with our Spectrans as they share about their school life and the Spectra journey and
 * Experience our curriculum

 </p>